 Traditionally horsehair was used to pad boxing gloves, and still is with some premium brands.
 These days, however, boxing gloves typically use either a combination of layered foams or IMF (Injection Moulded Foam).
 The layered foams allow for different densities in different areas of the glove.
 Most brands have their own unique combination of padding.
 Usually these hold their shape partly because of the leather and partly because of the way the layering is done.
 IMF on the other hand is moulded and set in the shape of the boxing gloves, so hold their shape a lot more naturally.

 Here’s a great video from 1v1 Fight Gear which explains the differences a little more in-depth.

 The padding is then inserted into the sections which were stitched together earlier, usually along with the glove’s inner lining.
 This is when the glove starts to take shape and become recognisable.
 The cuff and its lining are then stitched together and is then attached afterwards and stitched into place on the bottom of the glove.

 If the glove is going to be using laces then a template is laid over the opening on the palm of the glove and lace holes are punched in.
 If the gloves are going to be Velcro however then the Velcro strap will be stitched into place.
 The two sides of Velcro will have been assembled earlier.
 Finally a thin strip of leather is folded over the outer edges of the cuff and palm and is stitched in place to finish the glove.

-As we mentioned at the beginning of the article, most brands will have their own processes which all vary slightly from one another, but this should give you a better idea of the process as a whole.
-To finish up we’ll leave you with this video from Yokkao, which shows a great close-up look at the construction process.
+As we mentioned at the beginning of this section, most brands will have their own processes which all vary slightly from one another, but this should give you a better idea of the process as a whole.
+Here’s a beautiful video from Yokkao, which shows a great close-up look at the construction process.